KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 ### User Testing

+Define ideal User criteria, and criteria to avoid

-Email to Recruit Users for User Study
+Advertise for User Study participants

-Recruitment Screener
+Include link to Recruiting Screener

 * Call Users by phone
 * Follow up with Users via email, including NDA and request to reply to confirm